norinhossamm/CITI-Bank/README.md

 - External Libraries and Fonts: Utilizes Google Fonts, Font Awesome icons, and Bootstrap for styling and functionality.

-- JavaScript and jQuery: Used to implement interactive features such as the carousel, navigation bar, and dynamic content updates.
+- JavaScript: Used to implement interactive features such as the carousel, navigation bar, and dynamic content updates.

 - Backend Integration with PHP: